 Christine van den Toorn is the Director of IRIS.
 She has over ten years of academic and professional experience in the Middle East, six of which have been spent in the Kurdistan Region of Iraq (KRI).
 She has conducted fieldwork all over the KRI, with a particular focus on disputed territories in Ninewa, Diyala and Salahddin, and has published articles and reports in leading publications like Foreign Policy, War on the Rocks, Iraq Oil Report, Inside Iraqi Politics, Daily Beast and Niqash as well as delivered talks on her research.
 Van den Toorn is a member of the Atlantic Council Task Force on the Future of Iraq.
 She has also conducted baseline reports and social impact assessments for international oil companies operating in the KRI and disputed territories, working with teams of student researchers from AUIS.
 She served in the United States Peace Corps in Morocco and holds an MA in Middle East History from the University of Virginia, and taught the subject at AUIS for 4 years.
 Ms. van den Toorn speaks Arabic, which she studied at Middlebury College, Georgetown University, the University of Damascus in Syria and the French Institute for Near East Studies in Damascus.
 For a list of her publications, please click here.

-Sarah Mathieu-Comtois is the Coordinator of IRIS.
+Sarah Mathieu-Comtois is the Deputy Director for Programs and Outreach of IRIS.
 She joined IRIS in March 2016, and has been based in the Kurdistan Region of Iraq (KRI) for nearly three years, working in the non-profit sector on issues of water resources management.
 Prior to moving to Iraq, she worked in research, policy, and government relations in Canada, on the topics of environmental policy, food security, resource extraction, and international trade and finance.
 Over the course of her graduate studies, her interest for the Middle East also led her to Jerusalem, where she studied resources and conflict on the ground.
 Mathieu-Comtois speaks fluent English and French.
 She holds a MA in Political Science from the University of Toronto and an undergraduate degree (Hons.) from McGill University.

 Bahra Lokman Saleh is a Research and Project Officer at IRIS.
 She joined IRIS in September 2016, prior to which she was a Program Assistant on a long term study on ISIS-induced forced displacement durable solution at the International Organization for Migration, Iraq (IOM).
 She holds a MA in International Relations from the Center for Middle Eastern Studies (CMES) at Lund University and an undergraduate degree in International Studies from the American University of Iraq, Sulaimani (AUIS).
 She focused her graduate work on foreign policy and official development assistance (ODA), which led her to conduct an internship at the Foreign Policy Department of the Foundation for Political, Economic and Social Research (SETA) in Ankara, Turkey.
 Saleh speaks native Kurdish, fluent English, advanced Arabic and basic Turkish.